renubora/audio-autonomy/README.md

-in funk.php (which has utility functions), line 34, the database password 'abc123' should be updated

-on fc/submit.php, line 53, the database password 'abc123' should be updated
+in funk.php (which has utility functions), line 34, the database password 'abc123' should be updated on fc/submit.php, line 53, the database password 'abc123' should be updated on fc/events.php, line 66, the database password 'abc123' should be updated